NETWAYS/ansible-collection-elasticstack/roles/logstash/README.md

 <!-- ANSIBLE DOCSMITH MAIN START -->
 ## Role variables<a id="variables"></a>

-The following variables can be configured for this role:

 | Variable | Type | Default | Choices | Description |
 |----------|------|---------|---------|-------------|
 | `logstash_enable` | `bool` | `true` | — | Start and enable the Logstash service. |